jonkeller/RoboSail/3d_printer_files/README.md

 * Something to make the sail out of, string to rig it.

 TODO:
-* Create Fritzing file for electronics
+* Design rudder
 * Design keel
 * Make corners rounder
+* Design lid
 * Compartmentalize empty space more?
+* Create Fritzing file for electronics
 * Add photos